Get E-Book

 net.Socket created

-Practical backlog selection is more limited than tuning guides make it sound.
+Backlog selection is usually simpler than tuning guides make it sound.
 For local development and ordinary services, the default is usually fine.
 For servers that receive bursts of short connections, a larger backlog can reduce refused or delayed handshakes when the process is temporarily busy.
-The host limits still cap it.
+Host limits still cap it.
 Deployment chapters own host-level tuning because the right value depends on process count, load balancer behavior, descriptor limits, SYN flood settings, and admission policy.

-Use backlog to describe accept pressure, not total capacity.
+Use backlog to reason about accept pressure, not total server capacity.
 A server can accept thousands of connections and still be slow.
 A server can have a large backlog and still reject clients if descriptors, CPU, memory, or upstream policy fail first.
-Backlog is a queue limit at one boundary.
+Backlog is one queue limit.

-The accept queue also explains one misleading benchmark pattern.
+The accept queue also explains a misleading benchmark pattern.
 A load generator opens many connections at once.
-The server reports a burst of connection events later.
-The benchmark treats all of them as immediately accepted at the start time.
+The server logs a burst of "connection" events later.
+The benchmark treats all of them as accepted at the start time.
 In reality, some connections completed the TCP handshake and waited in the accept queue while JavaScript was busy.
-Measuring only from the callback omits queue time.
+Measuring only from the callback skips queue time.

 server.on('connection', socket => {